symfony/symfony-docs/cookbook/session/avoid_session_start.rst

 Avoid Starting Sessions for Anonymous Users
 ===========================================

-Sessions in Symfony applications are automatically started when they are necessary.
+Sessions in Symfony applications are automatically started whenever they are necessary.
 This includes writing in the user's session, creating a flash message and logging in users.
-In order to start the session, Symfony creates a cookie which will be sent for every request.
+In order to start the session, Symfony creates a cookie which will be added to every user request.

-However, there are other scenarios when a session is started and therefore, a cookie will be created even for anonymous users.
-First, consider the following code commonly used to display flash messages:
+However, there are other scenarios when a session is started automatically and a cookie will be created even for anonymous users.
+First, consider the following template code commonly used to display flash messages:

 .. code-block:: html+jinja